pragsmike/PromptCritical/docs/prompt-breeding.md

-Your plan—to evolve a **population of prompts** with LLM-driven mutation + crossover and use **Failter’s quantitative grades as the fitness signal**—is squarely in line with a fast-growing research thread sometimes called *automatic prompt engineering* or *prompt evolution*.
-Below is a short map of the landscape and how your idea fits into it.
+This plan—to evolve a **population of prompts** with LLM-driven mutation + crossover and use **Failter’s quantitative grades as the fitness signal**—is squarely in line with a fast-growing research thread sometimes called *automatic prompt engineering* or *prompt evolution*.
+Below is a short map of the landscape and how this idea fits into it.

 ---